This topic describes the most common actions you’ll perform when working with test cases.

 Important info before you begin:

-To delete test cases, you’ll need the Delete permission.
+You need the Delete permission to delete test cases.
 To change the setting, go to your project’s Settings, then Test Management > Permissions > Test Cases.

 You cannot delete test cases that are part of a test cycle or have other dependencies like being used in another test case through call-to-test.